The future of councils in Derbyshire – local government reorganisation

 Derbyshire County Council was not involved in the initial development of the proposals by the boroughs, districts and the city.

-However, in developing our final proposal we have worked with Derbyshire County Council to share information and ensure all Derbyshire councils have robust and accurate data to support the submission of proposals to Government.
+Although Derbyshire County Council has been developing a separate proposal to submit to Government, all ten councils have worked together to share information and ensure robust and accurate data is included to support the submission of proposals to Government.

 Reducing the number of councils from 10 to two will generate long-term savings through things like: